Waylayer

 Community Rating

-Waylayer, a so small collection mod (see collection details at the end)
+Waylayer, a so small collection mod (see collection details at the end) [works with Free Lanes update]

 With Waylayer, the space inbetween the Point of Interest (POI) turns from boring ground to cover to a full blown part of your adventure.